Meal & Rest Breaks

 A: A claim must be filed within three (3) years of the alleged meal period violation.

-Q: What is the procedure that is followed after a wage claim is filed?
+Q: What happens after a wage claim is filed?

 If you have any further questions or need any additional information about meal & rest periods, please contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_Esq@comcast.net.